ontola/rdflib.js/src/wip.md

 ## Probably OK, but I don't get it:

 - I'm a bit embarassed about this, but even after rewriting so much of the code I still don't understand all methods.
 E.g. `Forumla.transitiveClosure()`
-- Some functions in `Fetcher` assume that specific `Opts` are defined.
-I've included all these in a single `Options` type (and an `AutoInitOptions` type which sets auto-initialized opts), and extended this type in each function where specific opts seemed to be required.
-I'm not entirely confident about the types I've set.